prathamesh612/Coding-Challenges/README.md

 This repository contains my daily practice problems and their solutions in **Java**.
 Each problem has:
-- A short problem statement (in my own words)
+- A problem statement
-- Example test cases
+- Test cases
 - My Java solution with sample outputs

 This repo helps me track my progress and improve my problem-solving skills.